PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 measure each production call, and select the smallest real positive models.
 Continue with sequential zero-SWAP validation, commit and push coherent checkpoints, and do not create a pull request.

+## Transpose QDQ bridge ownership extraction: completed state

+The former 929-line `_optimize_transpose_quant_dequant_bridges` implementation
+is now owned by `passes/transpose_qdq_bridge_layout.py`; the lowerer retains a two-line private compatibility wrapper.
+This owner is distinct from the registered terminal Q/DQ, Concat-input, Mean, activation, PReLU, Reshape, and TransposeConv quantization cleanup modules.
+Partial family extraction was rejected because the existing behavior depends on a shared fixed-point loop with strict A→B→C→D precedence and restart after every accepted rewrite.

+The four retained families are the complete Transpose/Q/DQ/Transpose round trip, a single Q-or-DQ bridge with single/multiple post fan-out, the two-branch QDQ/Add/QDQ residual closure, and the mixed float/QDQ Add residual closure.
+Branch linearity, public outputs, exact inverse permutations, per-tensor grids, legacy fan-out, representative output selection, metadata permutation, quantization cloning, mutation order, pruning, and all three stats keys are unchanged.
+The ordered layout-recovery prefix contains one wrapper call and is expanded at the same four runtime positions.

+Temporary instrumentation was removed before extraction.
+Five existing positive fixtures showed first-sweep stats of one removed bridge for Pattern B, one for Pattern A, two removals plus one residual rewrite for Pattern C, and one removal plus one mixed-residual rewrite for both Pattern D variants.
+Their following three sweeps were no-ops.
+Six direct owner tests add exact Pattern A and B topology/metadata assertions, independent quantization cloning, per- channel/public/non-inverse no-ops, idempotence, and wrapper equality.
+The focused owner, five end-to-end families, and architecture selector pass `12 passed in 2.18s`; the complete architecture suite passes `224 passed in 36.96s`.
+The final combined branch gate across all extracted owner modules, active legacy selectors, shape reconciliation, and architecture passes `318 passed in 38.66s`.
+The entire old and new owner ASTs are identical after normalizing the public function name.

+`face_detection_yunet_2023mar_int8.onnx` is a short positive real owner: its first sweep removes nine bridges and the next three sweeps are no-ops.
+Before extraction it passed in 5.049 seconds with `max_abs=0` and SWAP zero.
+After extraction it passed in 5.204 seconds with the same error and SWAP result.
+Its float32, float16, and tensor-correspondence artifacts are byte-identical to the pre-change controls.
+No regression is known.

+The next raw source-order orchestration is `_optimize_transpose_swish_qdq_nhwc_islands` and its residual-Concat closure.
+Before moving it into the existing `quantized_swish_layout.py` family, fix the primary/late/safety-valve ownership boundaries, both option combinations, stats aggregation, production call expansion, and a short positive real model.
+Continue with sequential zero-SWAP validation, commit and push coherent checkpoints, and do not create a pull request.